vincelawyer/santfong/content/pages/en/intro.rst

 About us
 ++++++++

-Sunteron Co.
-Ltd is located in Kaohsiung city, Taiwan.
+Our company is located in Kaohsiung city, Taiwan.
 We manufacture several products such as Conduit fittings, Forged pipe fittings and Forged fitting etc. In past thirty years, we guaranteed high quality, best service and lowest price for our customers.